Joey Votto Player Props: Reds vs. Pirates

 Joey Votto At The Plate

-- In 38.1% of his games this year, Votto has had at least one RBI.
-He's picked up more than one in 19.0% and driven in three or more of his team's runs in six contests.
+- Votto has an RBI in 16 of 42 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 15 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.